yzIAI/practice/JS/103/README.md

-# JS103: JavaScript Syntactic Sugar
+# JS103: Syntactic Sugar

 ## Task

 - Read and understand `index.html`
-- Remember the syntactic sugar
 - Try to be familiar with them